aws-cloudformation/community-registry-extensions/CONTRIBUTING.md

 #### Python tips

 Don't put any `.zip` files into your `src/my_resource_type` folder.
-The registry backed will assume this is the desired entry point for your handlers.
+The registry backend will assume this is the desired entry point for your handlers.

 Don't try to create a module by writing a `setup.py` file in `src` and `pip install`ing it locally.
 Module imports need to have the style of `from .models